garrettyatteau/startup/README.md

 + After logging in, the tier list creator web page will be accessed, where the user can then begin ranking items into tiers.
 + The user can rename tiers, add and subtract tiers and place as many different items into each tier as they desire.
 + The user will be able to submit their tier list and make changes later if they change their mind.
-+ The user will be able to view the community ranking of each fast food restaurant on a separate linked web page.
++ The user will be able to view the community ranking of each food item on a separate linked web page.

 ## Technologies Represented
 + HTML: At least three webpages will be structured using HTML: one for login, one for creating a tier list and one for viewing the community ranking.